Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Outlook

 With the numerous research papers and experiments elaborating on the ways of developing LCEs, mass adoption can now be the next immediate focus.
 Part of this process includes a standardized description of material characteristics and performance: an MSDS for LCEs.
 How long does a certain LCE last in the sun, at different temperatures, with certain binders, connected to metal or plastic or wood?
 Creating a catalog with systematic expression of material characteristics---how much does it deform in response to what stimulus? how soft is it in each state? etc.---would allow architects, designers, and general populace to easily connect the material itself to the creative and unique applications that propel society into the future.

 If the technical challenges and expected costs seem prohibitive at present, we should remember how an earlier liquid crystal-based technology, that of displays (LCDs), developed.
-In the early 1990s few people thought LCDs would ever compete realistically with cathode ray tube displays and when large-area color LCDs eventually appeared, they had costs relegating them to the realm of luxury goods.
+The LCD was first introduced in 1964, with the only commercial product by 1973 being a pocket calculator screen.
+It was not until 1988 that a full-color and motion-capable display was created that truly launched LCD technology~\cite{kawamoto2012history}.
+Still, in the early 1990s few people thought LCDs would ever compete realistically with cathode ray tube displays and when large-area color LCDs eventually appeared, they had costs relegating them to the realm of luxury goods.
 But as technical challenges initially deemed insurmountable were solved, and chemistry was tailored for high-speed, high-contrast operation across an enormous temperature range, LCDs became the all-dominating display technology, with prices coming down to the lowest grade of consumer technology.
+From 2001 to 2011, the market value of LCDs grew from 20 to 120 billion US dollars~\cite{kawamoto2012history}.
 It is thanks to this development that the IT revolution became possible, as LCDs enabled small, high-resolution information output devices anywhere and everywhere.
 What future revolutions will LCEs enable, when the key actors have joint forces and brought LCEs to a standard, reliable and readily available technology?